Horizon Bias in Expectations Formation

 69 Pages Posted: 11 Feb 2021 Last revised: 14 Feb 2021

 Date Written: January 2, 2021

-We provide empirical evidence that the optimism bias in expectations of economic quantities increases with the forecasting horizon.
+We provide empirical evidence that optimism bias increases with the forecasting horizon.
 We label this empirical regularity the horizon bias.
 We document significant horizon bias in the macroeconomic expectations of professional forecasters, both in the U.S. and abroad.
-We show that horizon bias is unlikely to be the result of career concerns, asymmetric loss, information rigidities, or cognitive mistakes.
-We then provide theoretical support to the notion that horizon bias can arise within theories of motivated beliefs.
-Finally, following the conceptual framework of Benabou(2015), we test whether theory-based drivers of motivated beliefs can explain time-series variation in the horizon bias.
-We find strong support for many of these drivers.
-Overall, we offer strong evidence that motivated beliefs lead to biases in expectations formation.
+In our empirical setting, horizon bias is unlikely to be the result of strategic considerations, information rigidities, or common heuristic rules of belief formation.
+At the same time, we show theoretically that horizon bias can arise in theories of motivated beliefs.
+Moreover, following the conceptual framework of Benabou(2015), we show that many theory-based drivers of motivated beliefs can help explain time-series variation in horizon bias.

 JEL Classification: C53, D03, D83, D84, D90, D91, E37